 Worms wriggle into places they aren’t wanted.
 The first experimental computer worms, which simply made copies of themselves, came about in the 1970s.
 More damaging worms appeared in the 1980s and became the first widely known computer viruses, spreading from PC to PC via floppy disks and corrupting files they had access to.
 As the internet became widespread, malware developers and hackers designed worms to copy themselves across networks, making them an early threat to internet-connected organizations and users.

 An exploit is a vulnerability in software that could be unlawfully used to make the software do something outside of what it was designed to do.
 A piece of malware might use an exploit to enter a system or to move from one part of a system to another.
 Many exploits rely on known vulnerabilities (also referred to as CVEs), counting on the fact that not all users keep their systems up to date with security patches.
 Less commonly, a zero day exploit takes advantage of a critical vulnerability that hasn't been fixed by a software maintainer.

-Phishing is a form of social engineering in which an attacker tries to trick someone into handing over sensitive information through a fraudulent request, such as a spoof email.
+Phishing is a form of social engineering in which an attacker tries to trick someone into handing over sensitive information or personal data through a fraudulent request, such as a spoof email or a scam offer.
 As a strategy to obtain passwords and login credentials, phishing attacks are sometimes a precursor to a malware attack.

 Rootkits and bootkits

 A rootkit is a set of software tools designed to gain full control over a system and then cover its tracks.
 Rootkits effectively replace a system’s normal administrative controls.
 A bootkit is an advanced kind of rootkit that infects a system at the kernel level, so it has even more control and is even harder to detect.